MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/security/handling-ransomware-in-sharepoint-online.md

 - Appending an unknown extension to the filename
 - Deleting existing files

-Additionally, many new files are added to each directory that contain instructions regarding who to pay the ransom to.
+Additionally, many new files are added to each directory that contains instructions regarding who to pay the ransom to.

 ### How to verify that library items are being held for ransom